Daniel-J-Glass/Meal-Planner/README.md

 ﻿# Meal Planner
 Meal planner/grocery list/recipe generator based on user preferences.<br>
-Any meal requirements you will be translated into a grocery list for the next x weeks.<br>
+Any meal requirements you have will be translated into a grocery list for the next x weeks.<br>
 Powered by ChatGPT